NHK: News

 NHK offers local, national, and world news reports.
 NHK News 7 airs daily and is broadcast bilingually with both Japanese and English audio tracks on NHK General TV and NHK's international channels TV Japan and NHK World Premium.
-The flagship news program News Watch 9 is also bilingual and also airs on NHK General TV and the international channels and NHK World Premium.
+The flagship news program News Watch 9 is also bilingual and airs on NHK General TV and the international channels and NHK World Premium.
 World News, a program which airs bulletins from international broadcasters interpreted in Japanese, is aired on NHK BS1 with Catch!
 Sekai no Top News in the morning and International News Report at night, with the latter also airing on NHK World Premium.
-News on NHK BS1 is aired at 50 minutes past the hour except during live sport events.
+News on NHK BS1 is aired at 50 minutes past the hour except during live sports events.

 NHK also offers news for the deaf (which airs on NHK Educational TV), regional news (which airs on NHK General TV) and children's news.
 Newsline is an English-language newscast designed for foreign viewers and airs on NHK World.

-In his book Broadcasting Politics in Japan: NHK and Television News, Ellis S. Krauss states: 'In the 1960s and 1970s, external critics of NHK news were complaining about the strict neutrality, the lack of criticism of government, and the 'self-regulation in covering events'.
+In his book Broadcasting Politics in Japan: NHK and Television News, Ellis S. Krauss states: 'In the 1960s and 1970s, external critics of NHK news were complaining about the strict neutrality, the lack of criticism of the government, and the 'self-regulation in covering events'.
 Krauss claims that little had changed by the 1980s and 1990s.
 After the Fukushima nuclear disaster in 2011, NHK was criticised for underplaying the dangers from radioactive contamination.

 Emergency reporting

 Under the Broadcasting Act, NHK is under the obligation to broadcast early warning emergency reporting in times of natural disasters such as earthquakes and tsunamis.
 Their national network of seismometers in cooperation with the Japan Meteorological Agency makes NHK capable of delivering earthquake early warnings seconds after detection, as well as a more detailed report with Shindo intensity measurements within two-to-three minutes after the quake.
 They also broadcast air attack warnings in the event of war, using the J-Alert system.

 All warnings are broadcast in Japanese, with tsunami warnings also delivered in four foreign languages: English, Mandarin Chinese, Korean and Portuguese (Japan has small Chinese, Korean and Brazilian populations).
-The warnings were broadcast in these languages during the 11 March 2011 earthquake and tsunami.
+The warnings were broadcast in these languages during the 2011 Tōhoku earthquake and tsunami.

 Sports

-NHK broadcasts sumo wrestling, baseball games, Olympic Games, soccer games, and a range of other sports.
+NHK broadcasts sumo wrestling, baseball games, Olympic Games, association football matches, and a range of other sports.
 Their broadcast of the last two days of October 1952's autumn sumo tournament became the first ever televised sports broadcast in Japan.

 Music

 The NHK Symphony Orchestra, financially sponsored by NHK, was formerly (until 1951) the Japanese Symphony Orchestra.
 Its website details the orchestra's history and ongoing concert programme.
-Since 1953, NHK has broadcast the Kōhaku Uta Gassen song contest on New Year's Eve, ending shortly before midnight.
+Since 1953, NHK has broadcast the Kōhaku Uta Gassen song contest on New Year's Eve, ending shortly before midnight in PIX System.